rsdoiel/antennaApp/antenna.1.md

 is a list of supported ACTION and their purpose.
 ACTION can be split between two general purposes .
 The following commands are related to curating your Antenna's collections of feeds and feed items.

-init [FILENAME]
+init
 : Initialize an Antenna instances by creating a YAML configuration file or validating one.
-If FILENAME is provided that name will be used otherwise it will be called "antenna.yaml".
+The file generated is called "antenna.yaml".

 add COLLECTION_FILE [NAME DESCRIPTION]
 : Add the feed collection name by COLLECTION_FILE to your Antenna configuration.